diesel-rs/diesel/guide_drafts/trait_derives.md

 Diesel provides some escape hatches to execute raw SQL queries.
-The problem with this is that Diesel can't ensure type safety and it's accessing fields by name instead of by index, which means that you can't deserialize the raw query result into tuples or a struct.
+The problem with this is that Diesel can't ensure type safety and it's accessing fields by name instead of by index.
+This means that you can't deserialize the raw query result into a tuple or a regular struct.
-Adding [`#[derive(QueryableByName)]`][queryable_by_name_doc] to your struct means that struct will be the result of a raw SQL query using the [`sql_query`] function.
+Adding [`#[derive(QueryableByName)]`][queryable_by_name_doc] to your struct means that it will be able to be built from the result of a raw SQL query using the [`sql_query`] function.

 [`sql_query`]: https://docs.diesel.rs/diesel/fn.sql_query.html
 [queryable_by_name_doc]: https://docs.diesel.rs/diesel/query_source/trait.QueryableByName.html